What Is Tonsillitis?

 - Gargle with warm salt water

-- Suck on lozenges containing benzocaine or other anesthetics
+- Suck on lozenges with benzocaine or other medications to numb your throat

 - Take over-the-counter pain relievers such as acetaminophen or ibuprofen